 On February 20, 2004, Texas Genco, LP filed an injunction and declaratory judgment lawsuit in a Freestone County, Texas state district court seeking to enjoin Valence Operating Company, or Valence, from drilling or engaging in work to prepare for drilling a natural gas well (Well 8) in Texas Genco, L.P.'s Class II Industrial Solid Waste Facility, which we refer to as the Landfill, adjacent to Texas Genco's Limestone Plant.
 The Landfill is used to dispose of ash byproducts from the combustion of coal and lignite at the Limestone Plant.
 Following a hearing in March 2004, the court granted Texas Genco, LP's request and enjoined Valence from drilling the well in the Landfill.
 In connection with that injunction, the court ordered, and Texas Genco, LP posted, a bond in the amount of \$1.0 million to secure payment of any damages suffered by Valence should it be found to have been wrongfully enjoined.
-Valence filed a counter-claim against Texas Genco, LP for wrongful injunction and sought to recover the full amount of the bond.
+Valence filed a counterclaim against Texas Genco, LP for wrongful injunction and sought to recover the full amount of the bond.
 Trial on the merits in this case was held in November 22, 2004.
 The jury found, among other things, that Texas Genco, LP had an existing use that would be precluded or substantially impaired if Valence drilled Well 8.
-The jury also found damages in the amount of \$400.000 as compensation to Valence for the issuance of the temporary restraining order and temporary injunction.
+The jury also found damages in the amount of \$400,000 as compensation to Valence for the issuance of the temporary restraining order and temporary injunction.
 Both Texas Genco, LP and Valence moved to disregard certain of the jury's findings and for judgment in their respective favors.
 On October 24, 2004, the court accepted the jury's findings and entered judgment that Texas Genco, LP take nothing on its claim for permanent injunction, and that Valence recover \$400,000 in damages, together with pre- and post-judgment interest and costs.
-Texas Genco, LP has appealed the final judgment.
-The trial court has reinstated the temporary injunction pending the resolution of Texas Genco, LP's appeal.
-The trial court also ordered, and Texas Genco, LP posted. a bond in the amount of approximately \$860,000 (to be increased on a monthly basis after February 2006) in connection with the temporary injunction pending appeal.
+The court also reinstated the temporary injunction pending resolution of Texas Genco, LP's appeal and also ordered, and Texas Genco posted, a bond in the amount of approximately \$860,000 in connection with the temporary injunction.
+The bond shall be increased on a monthly basis after February 2006.
+Texas Genco, LP filed a timely appeal to the Waco County Court of Appeals.
+On January 18, 2006, the court reversed the trial court's decision ordering that Valence take nothing on its counterclaim and remanding the case back to trial court for entry of a permanent injunction enjoining Valence from drilling Well 8.